greco-project/pvcompare/docs/pv_feedin.rst

     a tight but translating focus.
 A simple mechanism causes the backplane to follow the focal point (see `Askins 2019 <https://zenodo.org/record/3349781#.X46UFZpCT0o>`_).

-Image :numref:`cpv_scheme` describes the composition of the module:
 "The Insolight technology employs a biconvex lens designed such that focusing is possible when the angle of incidence (AOI) approaches 60°, although the focal spot does travel as the